jhessin/Kairos/_docs/story.md

 Halevi stops speechless as she looks around at the fully functional temple around her.
 The camera follows revealing many ancient people going about their daily lives.
-Finally the camera comes back to Halevi.
+Finally the camera comes back to Halevi-shock on her face as we see a flash of light around her and hear Saroyan's voice.

+Saroyan: Miriam!
+Are you all right?

+Halevi slowly turns to Saroyan and the shock morphs into a wide smile.

-Halevi:
+Halevi: Am I ever!